This page contains information about Council reviewing its Solid Waste Management and Minimisation Plan.

 Waste Minimisation Public Notice

-Hearings are currently scheduled in Council Chambers, Forum North on 24 August 2017 at 1pm.
+Hearings were scheduled in Council Chambers, Forum North on 24 August 2017 at 1pm.